CPHS/OPHS Glossary of Terms

 and judgment.

-- Office for Protection from Research Risks) - An office within the Department of Health and Human Services
+Office for Protection from Research Risks) - An office within the Department of Health and Human Services responsible

-responsible for implementing DHHS regulations (45 CFR Part 46) governing
+for implementing DHHS regulations (45 CFR Part 46) governing research

-(ONR) sponsors science and technology in support of the U.S. Navy
+sponsors science and technology in support of the U.S. Navy and Marine

-and Marine Corps.
-Founded in 1946, ONR today funds work at more than
+Corps.
+Founded in 1946, ONR today funds work at more than 450 universities,

 OPHS: